chipsalliance/Caliptra/SECURITY.md

 </center>

 - **Triage:** This state represents new reports that have been entered directly by a reporter.
-When entered by the security team in response to an email, the issue shall be transitioned directly to *Draft_New*.
+The security team will triage these reports and move them to either *Draft_New* or *Closed_Rejected*.
+When reports are entered by the security team in response to an email, the issue shall be transitioned directly to
+*Draft_New*.

-- **Draft_New:** This issue is awaiting Triage by the security team.
+- **Draft_New:** This issue is awaiting disposition by the security team.
 The security team will analyze the issue, determine a responsible entity, assign it to that individual, and move the issue to the *Draft_Assigned* state.
 Part of triage will be to set the issue’s priority.

 - **Draft_Assigned:** The issue has been assigned, and is awaiting a fix by the assignee.